kbop543-zz/CourseCourierManagaer/deliverables/iteration-02.plan.md

 * User Session Maintainers: Kyra and Hari will set up the database for users and use the express session api to maintain user sessions.
 Each user will have their course task calendar/table associated with their email.
 * Front End Designers: Jeremy will primarily work on the html and css part of the project.
 He will format how the website should look when a user signs in.
-* Text File Parse Manager: Filip, Hari, Taha will work on how the text file should be parsed to organize the course task
+* Text File Parse Manager: Filip, Hari, Taha will work on how the text file should be parsed to organize the course tasks for each course.

 #### Events